 The waist of Empress Sisi of Austria is sometimes given as 40 cm, sometimes as 47, and even as 50 cm.
 That variance alone should engender doubt.
 However, it is well known that she was a victim of her own vanity.

 Some early photographs show women mostly actresses with extreme waists.
-In some cases, the rigid, artificial-looking posture shows that this was not their normal state.
+In some cases, the rigid, artificial-looking posture shows that this was not their normal state, i.e. maybe they laced especially tightly just for the photo.
 Retouching was used extensively in those days and brought forth masters of the art.
-Porn photographs of the time show women who would not be considered slender by modern standards.
-Contemporary patterns of the 1880s quote waist measurements of 58-64 cm, those of the 1890s (the height of tight-lacing) 54-60 cm.
+Porn photographs of the time show naked women who would not be considered slender by modern standards.
+Patterns of the 1880s quote waist measurements of 58-64 cm, those of the 1890s (the height of tight-lacing) 54-60 cm.
 With an average height of 160 cm, this seems realistic.

 Sometimes you find quotes from late 19th century magazines reporting that a lady died after having taken a fall in the street.
 A broken rib was pressed inwards by the tightly laced corset, causing it to puncture a lung or the liver.
 I have even seen a contemporary magazine which reported the story and therefore believed it until I fould the same story, slightly altered, quoted from a different magazine, from a different year.
 I am now convinced that we're dealing with an urban legend.